 LeTourneau University is the first school in Texas approved to offer an Air Traffic Control (ATC) program by the FAA, and the only one offering both two-year and four-year degree options.
 We were also the first evangelical Christian College/University in the nation with an Air Traffic Control program and again, the only one offering both two-year and four-year degree options.

 LeTourneau University's two-year degree is designed to prepare students to interview with the FAA and enter training at the FAA Academy in Oklahoma City.
-Our Air Traffic Collegiate Training Initiative (AT-CTI) program is designed to prepare you to fill much-needed air traffic control specialist positions in towers and radar centers around the country — And our hands-on preparation, which includes the use of high-tech radar and tower simulators, will help you get there.
-FAA applicants must meet physical requirements and typically must be under the age of 31 to be hired.
+Our Air Traffic Collegiate Training Initiative (AT-CTI) program is designed to prepare you to fill air traffic control specialist positions in towers and radar centers around the country — And our hands-on preparation, which includes the use of high-tech radar and tower simulators, will help you get there.